 Northern Vietnam Overview

-Northern Vietnam shares border with China to the north, Laos to the West and the sea to the east.
+Northern Vietnam shares a border with China to the north, Laos to the West and the sea to the east.
 Let’s list the things that Northern Vietnam are known for:

 - Northern Vietnam is also the place where the highest peak in Indochina – Fansipan is located.